 Grand Maester Munkun briefly took over as Hand of the King and restored order until new regents were appointed.
 Lord Torrhen Manderly was made the new Hand, and Willam Stackspear, Marq Merryweather and Lorent Grandison were chosen by a Great Council to serve on the council in 136 AC.

-The regency council of Aegon III, as originally constituted, consisted of:
+The council of Aegon III's regents, as originally constituted, consisted of:

 - Lady Jeyne Arryn, Lady of the Eyrie (131-134 AC).